 Instructions

-- In a large stockpot, saute chopped onion in healthy fat until translucent.
-Add carrots and continue to cook on medium heat for another 3 minutes until softened.
+- In a large stockpot, saute chopped 1 yellow onion in 2 tablespoons beef tallow until translucent.
+Add 1 carrot and 1 celery rib and continue to cook on medium heat for another 3 minutes until softened.

 Melanie Redd says